Fix: no Go 1.15 binary for darwin/arm64 on Apple M1

-If you are using an Apple Silicon M1 chip, then you may encounter an issue when downloading Go versions 1.15 or earlier via dl.
+If you use an Apple Silicon (M1) Mac, you will hit an issue when downloading Go 1.15 or earlier via the dl tool.

 $ GOARCH=amd64; go run golang.org/dl/go1.15@latest download